shubham-2143/Docker-compose/README.md

 # Step 3 – CI/CD Pipeline with Jenkins

-A production-style Jenkins pipeline was implemented to automate build and deployment activities.
+A production-style CI/CD pipeline was implemented using Jenkins to automate the application delivery process.

-The pipeline was integrated with GitHub using webhooks to automatically trigger builds on code changes.
+The pipeline is integrated with GitHub webhooks and automatically triggers on code changes.

-The CI/CD workflow includes:
+The workflow includes:

-### Source Code Checkout
-Jenkins automatically fetches the latest application code from GitHub.

-### Environment Validation
-Build environment dependencies are validated before execution.

-### Backend Build
+- **Code Checkout** from GitHub
+- **Environment Verification** to validate required tools and dependencies
-Spring Boot application is compiled and packaged using Maven.
+- **Backend Build** using Maven for Spring Boot application packaging

-### Frontend Build
-React frontend is validated and built before containerisation.

-### Docker Image Build
+- **SonarQube Analysis** for static code quality checks
+- **Quality Gate Validation** to ensure only approved code progresses
-Docker images are created for both frontend and backend services.
+- **Docker Image Build** for frontend and backend services

-### Image Push to Amazon ECR
-Built images are automatically pushed into Amazon ECR repositories.

-### Automated Deployment
-Docker Compose automatically deploys updated containers on EC2.

-### Post Deployment Verification
-Health validation confirms successful deployment.

-This removed manual deployment effort and established continuous delivery.
+- **Amazon ECR Push** for centralized image storage
+- **Automated Deployment** on AWS EC2 using Docker Compose
+- **Health Validation** to verify successful deployment

+**This implementation established a fully automated workflow from **code commit to deployment**, reducing manual effort and improving deployment consistency.**
 ---

 # Step 4 – SonarQube Code Quality Analysis